trustdan/ibkr-tws-api-playground/.github/CI_SETUP.md

 > **Note:** Ubuntu 24.04 (Noble Numbat) and newer versions do not include the `libta-lib-dev` package.
 For these environments, use the source installation method below.

 > **Important:** In Ubuntu, the `libta-lib-dev` package is in the Universe repository, which is not enabled by default in minimal CI environments.
 The `add-apt-repository universe` command is essential.

+> **Azure CI Environments:** GitHub Actions and other Azure-based CI use `azure.archive.ubuntu.com` as their mirror, which sometimes doesn't include `libta-lib-dev` even after enabling Universe.
+The `sed` command above switches to the official Ubuntu archive which is guaranteed to have the package.

 This approach ensures that:
 1. The C library and its headers are properly installed in standard system locations